Worker

 $ composer require temporal/sdk

-The worker file will look as following:
+The worker file will look as follows:

 <?php